hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 <p class="meta">07 July 2014 &#8211; Karelia</p>

-Sometimes in applications we need to use long running workflows.
+Sometimes we need to use long running workflows in our applications.
 Workflow execution can take a lot of time and has asynchronous nature.
-For an example: after document creation we must send email to a manager with a link to a page for document publication.
+For an example: after document creation we must send email to a manager, with a link to a page for document publication.
 This is a very simple example, in real world apps workflows could be very complicated.
 Typical case is an internet store and workflow of purchase of goods.
 We have some ready to use solutions like Microsoft Workflow Foundation.
 But for some applications it is an overkill.
-Often we don't want to allow users to create and edit workflows and want to use very simple(for developers) solutions with all the power of static type checking.
+Often we don't want to allow users to create and edit workflows and want to use very simple(for developers) solutions, with all the power of static type checking.
 Lets write a requirements list.

 1. Workflow description should looks like a plain c# function.
 2. Workflow is a composition of activities and other workflows.
 3. Activity describes what should be done in therms of domain model and should be represented as a POCO class.
-4. Workflow execution and translation of activities to a real code should not be done by a workflow, but by some executor entity which is orthogonal to workflows.
+4. Workflow execution and translation of activities to a real code should not be done by a workflow, but by some executor entity,which is orthogonal to workflows.
 5. Workflow serialisation should be easy and without black magic like serialisation of expression trees and enumerators.
 6. Ability to see current workflow state and all results of executed activities.
 7. Ability to extend workflow engine by other features like timeouts, last activity undo and so on.